mmenestret/jdegoes.github.io/_posts/2014-07-01-rise-of-nosql.md

 ## The Achilles' Heel of NoSQL

 While adoption is staggering, not everything is rainbows and sunshine in the land of NoSQL.
-NoSQL databases have a *critical vulnerability* that could ultimately curb or even reverse their expontential growth.
+NoSQL databases have a *critical vulnerability* that could ultimately curb or even reverse their exponential growth.

 It's quite simple: analytics tooling for NoSQL databases is almost non-existent.
 Apps stuff a lot of data into these databases, but legacy analytics tooling based on relational technology can't make any sense of it (because it's not uniform, tabular data).